crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

-each thread which is in RUNNING state across more than one or all of the thread dumps, you should first review what the code is doing, and if the code could be in an infinite or long running and CPU expensive loop without any other IO operations.
+each thread which is in RUNNING state across more than one or all of the thread dumps, you should first review what the code is doing, and if the code could be in an infinite or long-running and CPU expensive loop without any other IO operations.
 It is usually very likely that these threads are the cause of high CPU, and you can guess